bbhunter/hacker-scoper/README.md

 - **Match any asset**: Hacker-Scoper works with IPv4, IPv6, and any URL format (including URLs with non-conventional schemes, like `sql://` or `redis://`).

-- **Wildcard support**: Hacker-Scoper supports wildcards in any part of your scope, allowing you to use filters like `amzn*.example.com` and `dev.*.example.com`.
+- **Wildcard support**: Hacker-Scoper supports wildcards in any part of your domain-name scopes, allowing you to use filters like `amzn*.example.com` and `dev.*.example.com`.

-- **CIDR Range support**: You can use CIDR ranges in your scopes to filter IP addresses, for example: `10.49.20.0/24` for IPv4 and `2001:DB8::/32` for IPv6.

 - **Regex support**: You can use Regular Expressions (regex) as scopes to filter any assets.
 All regex scopes _must_ start with `^` and end with `$`.
 For example: `^\w+:\/\/db[0-9][0-9][0-9]\.mycompany\.ec2\.amazonaws\.com.*$`

+- **CIDR Range support**: You can use CIDR ranges in your scopes to filter IP addresses, for example: `10.49.20.0/24` for IPv4 and `2001:DB8::/32` for IPv6.

 - **Nmap octet ranges support**: Just like nmap, you may specify IPv4 scopes using octet ranges, like for example: `192.168.1-3.1`.
 That example would match the IPs `192.168.1.1`, `192.168.2.1` and `192.168.3.1`.
 You can also specify a comma-separated list of numbers for each octet, for example: `192.168.1-3,5.1`, which would match the IPs: `192.168.1.1`, `192.168.2.1`, `192.168.3.1` and `192.168.5.1`.